Book List

 Things I’ve been reading

-Books of the year - as I try to forcefully make my way though - credit where credit is due I do think I have gotten better at reading and just focusing - it helps so immensely when you don’t have any hard deadlines for the day.
-(Also you can see my blog formatting getting rougher as I get more tired haha)
+Books of the year - as I try to forcefully make my way through - it helps so immensely when you don’t have any hard deadlines for the day!

 I recommend this book for anyone who is embarking on their own gap year!
 Rather than being a book on toxic productivity, the book provides a unique perspective on our relationship with time and the need for rest.
 Many of the points resonated with me and helped me to reflect on my sense of anxiety around time.
 At the end of the book, the author also provides a list of guiding questions to ask of significant decisions in life - e.g. “In which areas of your life are you holding back until you feel like you know what you’re doing?
 How would you spend your days differently if you didn’t care so much about seeing your actions reach fruition?”.
 Anything I write here will make it seem like a cliche self help book so definitely go check it out yourself!